AlexanderDeniskin/NAV/ObjectsMetadata/README.md

-Page allows to view contaont of Object Metadata table
+Page allows to view content of the "Object Metadata" table